dwaghmare/mastercal/README.txt

 ABOUT MASTERCAL
 ---------------
 The MasterCal product is a centralized Calendar Service purchased by the University.
-This module leverages the Master Calendar API to pull in event data as Event type nodes.
+This module leverages the Master Calendar API to pull in event data as event type nodes.

 INSTALLATION
 ------------